dbmi-bgm/cgap-pipeline-main/docs/index.rst

-.. cgap-pipeline-master documentation master file, created by sphinx-quickstart on Thu Nov  4 15:17:12 2021.
+.. cgap-pipeline-main documentation main file, created by sphinx-quickstart on Thu Nov  4 15:17:12 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.